noplanman/tsu-helper/README.md

 ![Notification Popup][notification-popup]

-Choose how many notifications you would like to display on the notifications page and filter them by kind of notification and user.
+~~Choose how many notifications you would like to display on the notifications page and~~ filter them by kind of notification and user.

 ![Notification Count][notification-count]

+NOTE: The limit has been set to a maximum of 30!
+I've left the dropdown to choose the amount just in case this limitation changes back.

-NOTE: The limit seems to be around 370, but I've added up to 500 just in case the limitation changes at some point.
+~~NOTE: The limit seems to be around 370, but I've added up to 500 just in case the limitation changes at some point.~~

 ###Stay up to date!
 Whenever a new update is available, you will be notified visually.
 The username link on the top right will get an orange background and the [About window](#about) will get a new button, making your update just 1 click away.